erda-project/erda/cmd/ai-proxy/docs/api/multimodal-embeddings.md

   - `additional` can be combined with `primary=dense`.
   - `primary=fusion` MUST NOT be combined with `additional` (reject with `400`).
   - unsupported `primary/additional` combinations for a given model MUST return `400` with clear `param` and message.
+  - when `output` is omitted, ai-proxy should request provider default dense embedding only.
 - `options` (optional): advanced key/value parameters. ai-proxy maps keys by model/provider capabilities (for example `fps`, `encoding_format`).

 ### 4.2 `output` Compatibility Matrix (Current)